semx2a/ft_linear_regression/README.md

 python predict.py
 ```

-You will be prompted to enter the mileage of the car you want to predict the price of.
+You will be prompted to enter the mileage of the car you want to predict the price.

 ## Installation